MEDIAN – The Bertelsmann Data Science Program

 - Learn from renowned data scientists and make valuable contributions to cutting-edge products and services

-If you would like to become part of MEDIAN, please apply online or send your application to Pamela Taylor.
-Do you have further questions regarding the program?
-Don’t hesitate to get in touch with her: firstname.lastname@example.org
+Do you have further questions regarding the Data Science Program?
+Don’t hesitate to get in touch with Pamela Taylor (firstname.lastname@example.org).

 Disclosure requirements pursuant to Art.
 13 GDPR